nrtrinid/TEXT-ADVENTURE/README.md

 # TEXT ADVENTURE

-A C++ text-based RPG engine built in Visual Studio, featuring a modular menu system, stack-based UI transitions, and foundational systems for building interactive world states, character parties, and command parsing.
+A C++ text-based RPG built with a modular engine, supporting cross-platform builds using CMake and a terminal-based interface for Windows and Linux.

 ## ✅ Working Features